Home > Blog > The Big Move: Your Checklist to Moving to Another State

 - Let your friends and family know you’re moving.
 Chances are you won’t be able to visit everyone you want to in person — especially when we’re still trying to social distance.
 Instead, send an email or group text with all your updated information, including your new address and anything else you want them to know.

-Moving to the Greater Washington, DC or Baltimore Areas?
-Make it Easier with Self Storage Plus
+Make Your Move Easier with Self Storage Plus

 Ready to get started?
 Find a self storage facility near you today!